Mountlake Terrace, Washington: Government and politics

 Mountlake Terrace is a noncharter incorporated code city with a council–manager form of government.
 The city council meets twice a month and has seven part-time members who are elected at-large in staggered four-year terms.
 The city manager is appointed by the city council to act as chief administrator of the city government and appoints the executives of city departments and programs.
 The city council also selects one of its members to serve as mayor, a largely ceremonial role that includes presiding over council meetings, for a two-year term.

 Jeff Niten has served as the city manager of Mountlake Terrace since his appointment in April 2023.
-Councilmember and realtor Kyoko Matsumoto Wright was appointed as mayor in December 2018 to finish the term of the late Jerry Smith.
+Councilmember Steve Woodard was elected mayor in January 2026 and will serve a two-year term.
 The city council also appoints citizens to serve on seven advisory boards: the Arts Advisory Commission, Civil Service Commission, Community Policing Advisory Board, Neighborhood Parks Improvement Subcommittee, Planning Commission, Recreation and Parks Advisory Commission, and Salary Commission.

 The city government had an annual operating budget of $29 million in 2017 that is largely funded by property, sales, and utility taxes.
 It employs approximately 192 people who are organized into several departments that are overseen by the city manager and city council.
 Mountlake Terrace provides its own municipal services, including animal control, building inspection, zoning, public works, parks and recreation, tap water, sewage treatment, and a police department.
 The city government is based out of a city hall that opened in 2021 as part of a new civic campus in downtown, adjacent to Veterans Memorial Park.
 An interim city hall at an office park near Interstate 5 opened in 2008 after the previous city hall suffered a sudden roof collapse.

 Other municipal services are provided from regional entities, including firefighting and emergency medical services from South County Fire, which inherited a contract signed by Mountlake Terrace with Fire District 1 in 2005.
 The city's inmates are sent to jails operated by Snohomish County or the City of Lynnwood, which also has a municipal court for Mountlake Terrace's police cases.
 The countywide Sno-Isle Libraries system oversees Mountlake Terrace's library, while the Edmonds School District operates public schools in the city.

 At the federal level, Mountlake Terrace is part of the 1st congressional district, represented by Democrat Suzan DelBene.
 The district encompasses parts of Snohomish and King counties between Arlington and Bellevue that generally lie east of Interstate 5.
 The city had previously been part of the 2nd congressional district until 2022.
 At the state level, Mountlake Terrace is part of the 32nd legislative district, which also includes Lynnwood, Shoreline, Woodway, and portions of Edmonds and Seattle.
 The city is also part of the Snohomish County Council's 4th district, which also includes Brier, northern Bothell, and Mill Creek.